From The President

 Dues:

 After careful consideration and discussion, the board has decided to keep the dues at the same level as this year.
-The dues will be $175 for 2021.
+The dues will be $200 for 2025.
 We feel that the membership realizes the value that the members receive for the dues paid.
-We also realize that we, as well as many other organizations, were greatly affected be the pandemic of 2020 and we do expect that 2021 will be a much better year and therefore many more events.
-We encourage all members to renew their membership as soon as possible.
-We do anticipate that we will be able to continue to have luncheon meetings and social events resuming in 2021.

 Sincerely,